crusher-dev/documentation/docs/concept/sql-extensions.md

 ---
 title: SQL extensions
 description:
-  QuestDB attempts to implement standard ANSI SQL and extends it for time series needs.
+  Crusher attempts to implement standard ANSI SQL and extends it for time series needs.
 This document covers such extensions.
 ---

-QuestDB attempts to implement standard ANSI SQL.
+Crusher attempts to implement standard ANSI SQL.
 We also attempt to be PostgreSQL compatible, although some of it is work in progress.
-This page presents the main extensions we bring to SQL and the main differences that one might find in SQL but not in QuestDB's dialect.
+This page presents the main extensions we bring to SQL and the main differences that one might find in SQL but not in Crusher's dialect.

 ## SQL extensions